robert-snigaroff/forum-site/README.md

 ## Forum-Site ##

-This is a basic forum website adapted from the Flask tutorial blog project.
-More to come.
+This project is a basic text-based forum website built with Flask.
+It allows users to view and comment on posts with a variety of board topics.
+Users can create accounts and logon to create/edit posts or comment on others' posts.
+Image uploads coming soon...